-This fall, Beiler is teaching the history of New England, including the landing of the Mayflower, which happened on Nov.
+Beiler teaches the history of New England, including the landing of the Mayflower, which happened on Nov.
 11, 1620.
 Some students said they’d only learned one thing about the events in grade school: The Pilgrims sailed to the New World, made friends and enjoyed the first Thanksgiving feast.

 “We’ve learned,” says Beiler, “that it wasn’t so easy.”

 Here is what her research tells us: